n0krashy/Bookstore-APIs/README.md

 ### Reporting

+- You can find the Allure report in the link https://n0krashy.github.io/Bookstore-APIs/
 - The framework uses Allure for reporting.
 After running the tests, you can generate the report using the following
   command:
    ```bash